modxorg/Docs/en/building-sites/client-proofing/security/policies/permissions/administrator-policy.md

 ## The Administrator Policy

-This policy is packaged into MODx and is given to users on the 'mgr' context who want to have full access to managing MODx content.
+This policy is packaged into MODX and is given to users on the 'mgr' context who want to have full access to managing MODX content.

 ## Default Permissions